ADVANCED TUTORIALS

 6. Actions

-This section shows you all active single Actions, that is, those that do not belong to a project and that are in the Calendar (1), Next Actions (2) or Waiting For (3) lists.
+This section lists all active standalone Actions —those not part of a project and found in the Calendar (1), Next Actions (2) or Waiting For (3) lists.
 The icon to the left of each action indicates which list it belongs to.

 Focus Tool

-Once your Perspective levels are defined, you can filter all your lists of actions, projects, etc. by Goals and Areas of Focus.
-Or, at a higher level, by Vision and Personal/Professional stuff.
+Once your Perspective levels are defined, you can filter your actions and projects lists by Goals and Areas of Focus—or, at a higher level, by Vision or by Personal/Professional areas.

-To do this, click on the target-shaped icon you have in the top navigation bar and select the concept by which you want to filter your data.
+To do this, click the target-shaped icon in the top navigation bar and choose the filter you want to apply.